Tamate Tablets is a brand of medicine containing the active ingredient topiramate (antiepileptic medicines).

 When you must not take it

-Do not take Tamate if you are allergic to:
+Do not take Tamate if you have an allergy (hypersensitivity) to:

 Before you start to take it

-- kidney stones, kidney disease or have a family history of kidney stones
+- have or have ever had kidney stones, kidney disease or have a family history of kidney stones

-- eye problems or high pressure in the eye.
+- have eye problem or high pressure in the eye

-If you have not told your doctor about any of the above, tell him/her before you start taking Tamate.
+If you have not told your doctor or pharmacist about any of the above, tell them before you start taking Tamate.

 Your doctor will advise you whether or not to take Tamate or if you need to adjust the dose or adapt your treatment.